GetanehT/Smart-phone/README.md

 6. Social Media Links
 o	Click on each social media icon to ensure it opens the correct platform in a new tab.

-###Common Sections Across All Pages
+### Common Sections Across All Pages

 Header

-•Logo: Links to the home page.
+* Logo: Links to the home page.
-•Navigation Menu: Links to the Home, iPhone, Samsung, and About Us pages.
+* Navigation Menu: Links to the Home, iPhone, Samsung, and About
+  Us pages.

 Feedback Section

-•Feedback Form: Collects user feedback, including fields for first name, last name, email address, and feedback comments.
+* Feedback Form: Collects user feedback, including fields for first name, last name, email address, and feedback comments.
   Contact Informatio
-• Open Times: Table showing the store's operating hours.
+* Open Times: Table showing the store's operating hours.
-•Contact Details: Phone number and email address for customer inquiries.
+* Contact Details: Phone number and email address for customer inquiries.
-• Physical Address: Store location address.
+* Physical Address: Store location address.

 Footer
-•Social Media Links: Icons linking to the store's profiles on Facebook, YouTube, Instagram, and Twitter.
+* Social Media Links: Icons linking to the store's profiles on Facebook, YouTube, Instagram, and Twitter.

-*Contributing
+### Contributing

-Contributions are welcome!
+* Contributions are welcome!
 Please follow these steps:
-1.Fork the repository.
+1. Fork the repository.

 2.Create a new branch:
      git checkout -b feature-branch

 3.Make your changes and commit them: git commit -m "Add new feature"

 4.Push to the branch:
   git push origin feature-branch

 5.Open a pull request.